GeorgeW-IT/ActiveDirectory/README.md

 ![Create a User](AD_Screenshots/copy_user.png)

-This screenshot shows the Active Directory search function used to quickly locate user accounts within the domain.
-While only a few users exist in this lab setup, this tool is essential in larger environments with hundreds or thousands of users.
+This screenshot shows the Active Directory search function, which can be used to quickly locate user accounts, computers, groups, and other objects within the domain.
+While only a few users exist in this lab setup, this tool is essential in larger environments with hundreds or thousands of objects.

 ![Find an existing user](AD_Screenshots/Find_Users.png)